-In later years, the BID's operating plan will continue to apply the assessment formula, as adjusted, to raise funds to meet the next annual budget.
+The BID's operating plan will continue to apply the assessment formula, as adjusted, to raise funds to meet the next annual budget.
 However, the method of assessing shall not be materially altered, except with the consent of the City of Milwaukee.